avo-hq/docs.avohq.io/docs/2.0/actions.md

 ## Actions visibility

-You may want to hide specific actions on specific screens, like a standalone action on the `Show` screen.
+You may want to hide specific actions on screens, like a standalone action on the `Show` screen.
 You can do that using the `self.visible` attribute.

 ```ruby{4}
 class DummyAction < Avo::BaseAction